clangordon/physics-bioweapon/README.md

 The Physics Bioweapon will be licensed responsibly.
 A subscription will allow rolling updates to the software-defined weapon.
 Hundreds of additional features are planned already.

+It is possible that quantum mechanical adaptation to the assassination harmonics may occur.

+Although it may be something like 1 person in 10 billion who can adapt and reach biological immunity to the Physics Bioweapon.

+Fun question: if someone develops immunity, will their children be born immune?!

 The Physics Bioweapon follows a modular design.

 * LimeSDR Mini 2.0